-As we are licensing the technology, we are currently offering MySizeID to retailers on a pay per use basis and a monthly subscription fee.
-In a pay per use business model, every time the consumer obtains a recommended size, we charge the retailer for the usage.
+We are currently offering MySizeID technology to retailers through either a pay-per-use model or a monthly subscription model.
+In our pay-per-use business model, every time the consumer obtains a recommended size, the retailer is charged for the usage.

 In addition, we have developed applications for third party ecommerce platforms so that retailers who use those platforms will find our application on the platform's app store and will be able to easily install it in their store.
-In February 2019, MySizeID became available for online retailers utilizing the Shopify platform.
-Fashion and apparel retailers using Shopify can now deploy the MySizeID turnkey solution through the simple integration of the MySizeID widget on their site.
-During 2019 we also released applications for Lightspeed and for WooCommerce which are the biggest ecommerce platform in the market allowing more retailers to easily integrate and use the MySizeID solution.
-In 2020, we integrated MySizeID with Sellers Commerce a US uniform platform, ZeroGrey, and Italian Kooomo platform partner, Kaya Consulting,
+In February 2020, MySizeID became available for online retailers utilizing the Shopify platform.
+Fashion and apparel retailers using Shopify can deploy the MySizeID turnkey solution through the simple integration of the MySizeID widget on their site.
+During 2020 we also released applications for Lightspeed and for WooCommerce which are the biggest ecommerce platform in the market allowing more retailers to easily integrate and use the MySizeID solution.